moov-io/watchman/README.md

 Moov's mission is to give developers an easy way to create and integrate bank processing into their own software products.
 Our open source projects are each focused on solving a single responsibility in financial services and designed around performance, scalability, and ease of use.

-Moov Watchman offers download, parse, and search functions over numerous trade sanction lists from the United States, European Union governments, agencies, and nonprofits for complying with regional laws.
+Moov Watchman offers download, parse, and search functions over numerous trade sanction lists from the United States, agencies, and nonprofits for complying with regional laws.
 Also included is a [web UI](#in-browser-watchman-search) and an async [webhook notification service](#webhook-notifications) to initiate processes on remote systems.

 Lists included in search are: